rulecom/woorule/README.txt

 You can embed a Newsletter sign-up form in your posts, or on any page with a simple shortcode `[woorule]`

-You can also customize the sign-up form with any of the following shortcode options:
+You can also customize the sign-up form with any of the following shortcode attributes:

 `
-[woorule title="Custom Title" placeholder="Custom Placeholder Text" button="Custom Button Text" success="Custom Success Message" tag="Custom Tag"]
+[woorule title="Custom Title" placeholder="Custom Placeholder Text" button="Custom Button Text" checkbox="Custom Text Next To Checkbox" success="Custom Success Message" tag="Custom Tag" require_opt_in=false]
 `

+The `checkbox` attribute will add a checkbox below the signup form.
+If this attribute is present then checking the checkbox is required before the form can be submitted.
+This is useful for ensuring the subscriber agrees to your terms before being added to a mailing list.

-The `tag` field will be applied to the subscriber when the form is submitted.
+The `tag` attribute will be applied to the subscriber when the form is submitted.
 If no tag field is used a `Newsletter` tag will be applied by default.

+The `require_opt_in` attribute, if set to `true`, will require the subscriber to accept an opt-in email before further marketing emails can be sent.
+The opt-in flow requires you to have a [subscriber form](https://app.rule.io/#/subscriber/subscriber-form) setup in your Rule account in order for the opt-in email to be sent to the subscriber.
+Note that the `tag` attribute should be the same as the form tag.

 == Frequently Asked Questions ==